 Thalapathy Vijay’s House Raided By Income Tax Department Again!

-On Thursday, the Income Tax Department raided Thalapathy Vijay's house again.
-The IT officials raided Vijay's Chennai house on Thursday morning.
+On Thursday (March 12), the Income Tax Department raided Thalapathy Vijay's house again.
 A source told a leading entertainment portal that IT people are inquiring at the Master actor's house at Pannaiyur, ECR Road.

 Earlier in February, the Master actor's house in Chennai was raided by the IT department.
 At that time, he was busy shooting for Master in Neyveli.
 But the IT cell brought him Chennai for thirty-six-hour-long interrogation process.